digitalservicebund/grundsteuer/test/load/README.md

 ## form

-Requires a user to exist with email grundsteuer+load-test@digitalservice.bund.de and password 12345678, which you can create via the registration form.
+Requires a user to exist with email grundsteuer+load-test@digitalservice.bund.de, which you can create via the registration form.

 ## registration